 Pupils' development in RHSE is monitored by class teachers as part of our internal assessment systems.

-This policy will be reviewed every 4 years by the Science and PHSE lead.
+This policy will be reviewed annually by the Science and PHSE lead.
 At every review, the policy will be approved by the School Improvement Committee.